 Cats don’t even play with you.

 You can play fetch or tug-of-war with a dog or even teach them to catch a Frisbee.
+Dogs are so playful they even love to play with sticks.
 All you can do with a cat is dangle a little feather object in front of their face until they try to swat it with their sharp little claws if they don’t scratch you first.

 According to the American College of Allergy, Asthma and Immunology, cat allergies are twice as common as dog allergies.
 Getting a dog means you are much less likely to send someone into a sneezing fit when they walk into your house, whereas, if you get a cat, 1 in 7 children will sneeze upon entering your house.

 In 2017 and 2018, 60.2 million homes owned a pet dog, while only 47.1 million owned a cat.
 While these numbers don’t prove any point per se, they do still show that in the war between cats and dogs, the canines are clearly winning.